FAQ's - NYS Required Health Examination Form

-Considering the challenges families and schools are facing due to the COVID-19 pandemic, schools are encouraged to use this school year to educate parents/guardians and healthcare providers regarding the new form and assist them in transitioning to the required form.
+Considering the challenges families and schools were facing due to the COVID-19 pandemic, schools were encouraged to use the 2020-2021 school year to educate parents/guardians and healthcare providers regarding the new Required Health Examination Form to assist with the transition.

 For the 2021-2022 school year

-All student health examinations documented on an unacceptable form will need to be redone by the SMD.
-Please note the school year begins on July 1st.
+All student health examinations need to be documented on the NYS Required Health Examination Form or an electronic health record (EHR) compatible form.
+An unacceptable form will need to be redone by the School Medical Director.

 1. What regulation mandates a required NYS School Health Examination Form?

 Commissioner's Regulations CR 136.3 - School Health Services to be Provided

 (c) Health certificates and proof of immunization